 OK… We know…

-After you finish a home improvement or de-cluttering project, the last task is to get rid of the construction debris, junk and clutter.
+After you finish a home improvement or decluttering project, the last task is junk removal, getting rid of the construction debris and clutter.

 How do I get rid of this junk?
 Rent a dumpster?
 Make frequent trips to the landfill?
+Hire a junk removal service?
 Throw it down the ravine?
 (You know we’re kidding on the last one right?)

 While there are some alternative methods to choose (not the ravine though), let’s examine, this simple step-by-step process to answer… how do you rent a dumpster?